Sooner or later, everyone who enters the world of e-learning is confronted with the question: “What is SCORM?

 Make sure that in that case the service you are going to receive is going to be useful, so that you do not find yourself in the situation where the course is not working and nobody pays attention to you.

-In case you do bonus training (formerly Tripartite) this point is vital, since not complying with it can lead to severe consequences if you receive an inspection.
+In case you do bonus training, this point is vital, since not complying with it can lead to severe consequences if you receive an inspection.

-Although SCORMs have the ability to monitor times, there are many factors why a SCORM on a platform may be failing to record those times.
+Although SCORM compliant lms software have the ability to monitor times, there are many factors why a SCORM on a platform may be failing to record those times.

 You will need to do enough testing to ensure that this recording works and is accurate enough.

 MultiSco is a SCORM format, in which a single SCORM file contains multiple learning objects.

 This format is not recognized by all platforms, and even when supported it can create problems.

 If the SCORMs supplied by the provider are in this format, we must check that everything works correctly.

 Our evolCampus platform allows you to load MultiSCO content without any problem as we mentioned.
 That is why you should know “what is scorm compliant”?

 We have already mentioned in another article that our recommendation for the moment is to use SCORM 1.2 and to avoid, whenever absolutely necessary, the SCORM 2.004 version